wfraser/backfs/README.md

 - `data`
     - The cache data.
 Only present for used buckets.
-- `mtime`
-    - The UNIX timestamp of the data's modification time.
-Only present for used buckets.
 - `parent`
     - Symlink to the parent in the map directory.
 Only present for used buckets.
 - `next`